 A new compressor can be quite expensive and if your air conditioning system is relatively old, replacing your entire unit may be a much better idea.

 After some time of problem-free exploitation, you may notice that your air conditioner has started working noisier than before.

 This doesn’t necessarily have to be something serious, but leaving some dislodged components inside the condenser unit can eventually lead to compressor failure.

 A skilled technician can easily fix the issue by lubricating and tightening the sources of the noise.

 Strange Tripping and Vibrations

 If you’re wondering why your outer condensing unit keeps losing power or starts shaking every time you turn it on, it may be because your aircon compressor is overheating or has trouble turning on.

 Usually, these symptoms foreshadow an impending breakdown and it’s very important to call an aircon professional to inspect your compressor immediately.
-What’s more, the circuit breaker protects you from fire hazard and you shouldn’t try resetting it and turning the aircon back on at any circumstances.
+What’s more, the circuit breaker protects you from fire hazards and you shouldn’t try resetting it and turning the aircon back on under any circumstances.